Inspired to explore

 Usually, attending one-off retreats and working with a teacher precedes joining an ongoing retreat group.
 However, we are open to responding to your unique way of joining an ongoing retreat group.
 You can discuss your pathway with Rosanna, our Manager.

-A new ongoing retreat group is opening in 2021
+A new ongoing retreat group (DAA8) is opening in October 2021

 Do you want to join our new ongoing retreat group?

-To find out more information, register your interest and commence the initial application process, contact Rosanna – our Manager, and she will support you through the process.
+To find out more, register your interest or apply to join the group contact Rosanna – our Manager, and she will support you through the process.

-Retreats you can do now while you wait for a new group to open
+Retreats you can do now while you wait for our new group (DAA8) to open in October 2021

 Becoming involved in an ongoing retreat group is dependent on a new group being available for you to join.
 In the time between the close of one group and the opening of another, there are many ways you can engage with the teaching at Diamond Approach Australia.